 If you get Social Security, Railroad Retirement Board (RRB) benefits, or Civil Service benefits, your Medicare Part B (Medical Insurance) premium will get deducted from your benefit payment.
 If you don't get these benefit payments and you sign up for Part B, you'll get a bill.

-If you buy Medicare Part A (Hospital Insurance), you'll always get a bill for your premium.
+If you buy Medicare Part A (Hospital Insurance) or you owe Part D income-related monthly adjustment amount (IRMAA), you'll always get a monthly bill for your premium.
 There are 3 ways to pay these bills:

 1. Sign up for Medicare Easy Pay, a free service that automatically deducts your premium payments from your savings or checking account each month.